 How to Background blur in Photoshop?
 (DSLR in Photoshop)

-A couple of ways you can follow for the blur effects in Photoshop.
-Going through all the blur procedure is a time-consuming work.
+A couple of ways you can use the blur effects in Photoshop.
+Going through all the blur procedures is time-consuming work.
 We will go for the user-friendly techniques here.
 The hard part is to implement the blur on the image properly.
 Take care of the subject edges well.
 Edit the background separately.
 The first thing to do is to select the subject that you do not want to blur.
-For this, you can use any selection tool as well as selecting the subject automatically.
-The second part is, you need to blur the background using Photoshop tools and techniques.
+For this, you can use any selection tool as well as select the subject automatically.
+The second part is that you need to blur the background using Photoshop tools and techniques.
 A couple of blur filters you can see in Photoshop.
 Choose the compatible one according to the image for a better effect.
 Remember, the blurring process is destructive most of the time.
 So, make sure you chose the best one before applying it.